WinstonBudi/ST2195_Assignment_1/README.md

 # ST2195_Assignment_1

+#Name: Handsome Koh
 #Date: 04 Oct 2024

-This file is created in remote repository, at 3:36pm.
+This file is created in remote repository, at 3:39pm.